EddyLuo1232/EddyLuo1232.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a Phd student at [University of Georgia](https://www.uga.edu/) advised by [Prof.Xiang Zhen](https://zhenxianglance.github.io/) with a strong research **focus on the safety and trustworthiness of AI and AI applications in security**.
+I am a PhD student at [University of Georgia](https://www.uga.edu/) advised by Prof.[Xiang Zhen](https://zhenxianglance.github.io/) **focuses on the safety and trustworthiness of AI and AI applications in security**.

 I currently have a research internship at [Prof.Chaowei Xiao](https://xiaocw11.github.io/)'s Lab at [University of Wisconsin-Madison](https://www.wisc.edu/).
 In pursuit of academic excellence, I have served as a research assistant at [OSU NLP Group](https://twitter.com/osunlp) and [ICICLE Institute](https://icicle.osu.edu/) under the mentorship of [Prof.Yu Su](https://ysu1989.github.io/).
 This valuable experience has significantly contributed to my understanding of natural language processing and multimodalities.